brunoocasali/UnityVoiceRecognition/README.md

 # UnityVoiceRecognition
-Unity Voice Recognition for Unity 5.4.0.B2 and above; for Windows with voice recognition capabilities only.
+Unity voice recognition for Unity 5.4.0.B2 and above; for Windows with voice recognition capabilities only.

 # How to Use